lrdevico/Predicting-Molecular-Solubility-with-Ridge-Regression-and-PyTorch/README.md

 ##  About this Project

-This repository contains my **first machine learning project**, developed as a hands-on introduction to building, training, and evaluating regression models using both **scikit-learn** and **PyTorch**.
+This repository contains my **first machine learning project**, developed to help me gain a better understanding of how machine learning models work and how they are structured.
+It serves as an introduction to building, training, and evaluating regression models using both **scikit-learn** and **PyTorch**.

 The goal is to predict the **aqueous solubility (`logS`)** of chemical compounds based on four molecular descriptors.